Are you pregnant and wondering how to break the news at work? You’re not alone. Many women worry about how the news will be received.

 - Whether you intend to return to work after your baby is born.

 - An approximation of your maternity leave dates.

-- A list of tasks you intend to do in order to help prepare your maternity leave coverage.
+- A list of tasks you intend to do to help prepare for your maternity leave coverage.

 If you announce your pregnancy to your boss over email, consider using the following template.
 You may also use this template to summarize your follow-up email if you shared your pregnancy news in person.